 On October 17, 1982, when Jimmy Connors began his semi-final encounter against Gene Mayer in the semi-finals of the Australian Indoor Championship in Sydney, he was the heavy favourite and everyone was already anticipating the final against his arch-rival, John McEnroe.
 Not only had Connors triumphed at both Wimbledon and the US Open, but he had also reclaimed the world No 1 spot in September.
 On top of that, he had never lost to Mayer before.

 However, Connors seemed nervous at the start and Mayer took the first set 6-2 even as the recent US Open champion was awarded a first warning when he angrily addressed one of the match officials.
 Tension peaked in the second set with a series of incidents between the world No 1 and the chair umpire, Peter Duncan.
 According to The New York Times, “the situation almost got out of hand when Duncan first ruled a Mayer shot in, then out, then in again.”

 At that stage, as he called the referee, Connors told Duncan: “One of us has to go.”
 When Bill Gilmour, the referee, arrived, the American was fuming.
 “This guy has no control of the game since we started, and I want you to send him out.”, he said, according to El Pais.

 Gilmour had the point replayed, but his duty wasn’t over yet, as Connors refused to resume the game with Duncan still sitting on the chair.
 Finally, the chair umpire was replaced at the beginning of the sixth game of the second set.

-Although Connors took the second set, this change of umpire didn’t prevent him from suffering the first loss of his career against Mayer, 6-2, 3-6, 6-2.
+Although Connors took the second set, this change of umpire didn’t prevent him from going down to Mayer for the first time in his career, 6-2, 3-6, 6-2.

 What next: Mayer loses to McEnroe; Connors wins one more slam